shakes76/PatternAnalysis-2023/recognition/Siamese_46417259/README.md

 The classifier's accuracy for both the validation set and the test set is shown below.
 The accuracy of the classifier for both datasets appears to remain stable throughout all epochs.
 **The best classification accuracy on the test set ever achieved by the model is 79.26%.
-Typically, over a single run of 20 classifier epochs, the model achieves a classification accuracy on the test set of approximately 77% in the best epoch.**
+Over a single run of 20 classifier epochs, the model typically achieves a classification accuracy on the test set of approximately 77% in the best epoch.**

 ![Plot of the classifier's accuracy on the validation and test datasets, showing both accuracies to remain relatively stable throughout all 20 epochs](assets/Classifier_Accuracy_after_20_epochs.png)
 <sub>Plot of the classifier's accuracy on the validation and test datasets</sub>

 ## Discussion
-The process of training and tuning the models raised several interesting observations.
-First, given its loss plots, it appears that the Siamese network was overfitting the training data from around epoch 8 to epoch 10 onwards.
-Interestingly, despite the apparent overfitting, training the Siamese network for 15 epochs resulted in a better final classifier accuracy.
-Other attempts were made where the Siamese network was trained for 5, 8 or 10 epochs, and in all those cases, the final classifier performed worse compared to 15 epochs of Siamese network training.
-This suggests that the Siamese network might not be overfitting the training data as early as suggested by the loss plot.
-Overall, the project can be further improved by the implementation of N-fold cross-validation, which might offer more insight into the model's fit to the training data.

-A second interesting observation is that there appears to be no correlation between the number of epochs of classifier training and the accuracy of the classifier.
-This absence of correlation appears consistently across several training runs, regardless of the number of epochs of training that the Siamese backbone received.
+An interesting observation raised in the process of training and tuning the models is that there appears to be no correlation between the number of epochs of classifier training and the accuracy of the classifier.
+This absence of correlation appears consistently across all training runs, regardless of the number of epochs of training that the Siamese backbone received.

 A potential explanation for this behaviour is the fact that the Siamese embedding network architecture used in this project closely follows the architecture proposed by Koch, Zemel and Salakhutdinov<sup>1</sup>.
 The original paper by Koch, Zemel and Salakhutdinov was concerned with solving a one-shot image recognition task where, after the Siamese embedding network is trained, the classification network only observes a single example of each possible class before making a prediction about a test instance.

 In contrast, in the present project with a training split of 80%, the classifier is permitted to observe approximately 8400 images of the class AD and approximately 8800 images of the class NC in one epoch of training before making a prediction about a test instance.
 Ultimately, given that the embedding network architecture was optimised for a one-shot recognition task, it appears reasonable that the classifier was able to achieve a testing accuracy close to the final (best) accuracy within the first epoch of training.